-- Begins when the ball has come to rest in the player's hand(s) and the shooting motion, usually upward, has started. - May include the player's arm(s) and/or body movement in his attempt to shoot for a field goal. - Ends if an entirely new act of shooting is made.
+- Begins when the ball has come to rest in the player's hand(s) and the shooting motion, usually upward, has started. - May include the player's arm(s) and/or body movement in his attempt to shoot for a field goal. - Ends when the ball has left the player's hand(s), or if an entirely new act of shooting is made.